AriFordsham/GHCWiki/sequent-core.md

   This is *equivalent* to the second version, but it doesn't follow the join point invariant.

 >
 > This is a funny habit of the Float In implementation: it often floats a `let`-bound function inward so far that the body of the `let` becomes just the identifier itself.
-Normally the simplifier fixes this right up, so it hasn't ever mattered, but the simplifier will just move the `let` all the way out again, turning the third version in this example back into the first.
+Normally the simplifier fixes this right up, so it hasn't ever mattered, but the simplifier will just move the `let` all the way out again, turning `f3` back into `f1`.
 We need Float In to get it exactly right, since handling `case`-of-recursive-join is exactly what lets us do fusion with recursion.

 - Float-out.